h-sehee/math308-binary-game/docs/egdd.md

 - By the end of the lesson, players will be able to identify the syntax of defining classes in Java.
 - By the end of the lesson, players will be able to write an appropriate constructor for the class.
-- By the end of the lesson, players will be able to explain appropriate uses of the method.
+- By the end of the lesson, players will be able to explain appropriate uses of the getters and setters.

 ## Prerequisite Knowledge

 Give assessments before and after gameplay.

 - Prior to the game, players need to be able to define the concept of a class.
-- Prior to the game, players need to be able to explain the concept of a method.
+- Prior to the game, players need to be able to explain the concept of a getters and setters.

 ## Assessment Measures

 - Using given name of class and information of the fields, define a class.
-- Given instruction explaining how the method works, implement the method.
+- Given instruction explaining which to be set to new value, use getters and setters to change the value in other class.

 # What sets this project apart?